-What is vertical scaling
+What is vertical scaling?

-Common wisdom and most pundits will lead you to believe that scale up infrastructures are outdated, but that isn’t entirely true.
+Common wisdom and most pundits will lead you to believe that scale up infrastructures are outdated, but this isn’t entirely true.
 If you’ve yet to outgrow your current system, your growth curve is known, and your system still has plenty of headspace, scaling up probably makes the most sense.
 And though scaling out has a much bigger upside, it’s imperative to understand that it is not without risks.

-Advantages of vertical scaling include
+Advantages of vertical scaling

 - Easier implementation for growth